draeder/unsea/README.md

 This starts a Vite development server with:

 - 🔄 **Hot reload** - Automatic updates when source code changes
-- 🧪 **Live testing interface** - Interactive browser testing environment
+- 🧪 **Comprehensive testing interface** - Access directly at `http://localhost:5173/`
 - 🐛 **Source maps** - Debug directly in the original source code
 - ⚡ **Fast compilation** - Near-instant updates during development

-The development server serves the library directly from `src/index.js` without bundling, making it perfect for rapid development and testing.
+- 🌐 **Global API access** - All functions available via `window.unsea` for console debugging

+The comprehensive testing interface includes 8 complete test suites: cryptographic tests, session storage, key derivation, and more - all using the bundled library for production-accurate testing.

 ---